Saturday, 24 May 2025

 4 of the busts drawn by Joseph Nollekens at the Roubiliac posthumous sale use this type of socle.
 These drawings are now in the Harris Museum at Preston, Lancs (see the illustrations below).

-I can only find two other uses of this form of Socle by Joseph Wilton - the 1757 marble bust of Lord Chersterfield and a plaster bust of Oliver Cromwell at the Royal Academy.
+I can only find two other uses of a very similar form of Socle by Joseph Wilton - the 1757 marble bust of Lord Chersterfield and a plaster bust of Oliver Cromwell at the Royal Academy.

 https://www.britishmuseum.org/collection/object/H_1777-0620-1